Armenian genocide recognition: The 1985 UN Genocide Report, the "Whitaker Report"

 In 1985, the United Nations Sub-Commission on Prevention of Discrimination and Protection of Minorities received a report from Special Rapporteur and Sub-Commission member Benjamin Whitaker (United Kingdom) entitled Revised and Updated Report on the Question of the Prevention and Punishment of the Crime of Genocide (commonly known as The Whitaker Report), in which the systematic Ottoman massacre of Armenians during World War I was cited as meeting the criteria for the UN definition of genocide and as one of the genocides of the 20th century.
 His report was received and noted by a resolution at the 38th session of the Sub-Commission in 1985.

 Catholic Church

 In 2015, Pope Francis said that the Armenian genocide was "considered the first genocide of the 20th century."
 The word was not used again, due to strong Turkish backlash, until June 2016, when he reaffirmed and solidified his stance on it constituting a genocide and strongly condemned the enduring denial of the genocide.
 Turkey responded by accusing the Pope of having a "crusader mentality" against the country.
 The Vatican strongly denied this, claiming that the Pope had actually called for reconciliation between Armenians and Turks.

 International Association of Genocide Scholars

-In 1997 the International Association of Genocide Scholars (IAGS) passed a resolution unanimously recognizing the Ottoman massacres of Armenians as genocide:
+In 1997 the International Association of Genocide Scholars (IAGS) passed a resolution unanimously recognizing the Ottoman massacres of Armenians as genocide.

-The IAGS recognized the 1915 genocide in three different resolutions, on October 5, 2007, extending the recognition to also include the Assyrian genocide and the Greek genocide among the affected minorities:

-The IAGS has consistently identified the Ottoman massacres of Armenians as genocide.
-For example, on March 7, 2009, in an open letter to President Obama, Gregory Stanton, President IAGS stated "we urge you to 'refer to the mass slaughter of Armenians as genocide in your commemorative statement,' as you urged President George W. Bush to do in a letter dated March 18, 2005".

 International Center for Transitional Justice

-In February 2002, an independent legal opinion commissioned by the International Center for Transitional Justice concluded that the Ottoman massacre of Armenians in 1915–1918 "include[d] all of the elements of the crime of genocide as defined in the [Genocide] Convention, and legal scholars as well as historians, politicians, journalists and other people would be justified in continuing to so describe them".
-However, it also found that legally speaking the Genocide Convention was not retroactive.

-From page 2 of the report: